 NoteThis process does not immediately charge any past due balance on the account to the new card.
 If you have an outstanding balance, you need to make a manual payment to bring your account up to date.
-See the Making a Payment section for more information.
+See the Making a One-Time Payment section for more information.

 Removing a Payment Method